towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ```

-If the operator needs additional initialize arguments, it has to be defined as a class:
+If the operator needs additional initializations arguments, it can be defined as a class:

 ```python
 >>> @register